-How to Get the Most Out of Your Livestreamed Yoga Classes
+6 Tips for Getting the Most Out of Your Livestreamed Yoga Classes

 Our tips for maximising your virtual yoga classes while working from home

-Make use of props
+Make Use of Props

 Props are a great way to make poses more accessible and help you advance your practice.
-One of the benefits of practising from home versus the office is that you will likely have access to household objects which can be repurposed into yoga props.
+One of the benefits of practising from home is that you will likely have access to household objects which can be repurposed into yoga props.
 If you don’t have any props, here are some ideas for substitutions to get your started:

 - Yoga blocks are generally used to raise the floor level in poses where our hands make contact with the ground.
 If you don’t have blocks, you could use a stack of hardback books, or a sturdy rectangular food container.